katjad/javascript101-handbook/the_learning_process.md

 Trunking is a way of life; it's expanding the tools in your programming tool belt to make you adapt to any situation.

 ## Live
-Life is short; programmers live it up.
+Life is short; don't forget to have fun.